void

 Background

-Alps is the next highest mountain range in Europe after the Caucasus.
+Alps is the second highest mountain range in Europe after the Caucasus.
 It extends across parts of France, Switzerland, Germany, Austria, Italy, Liechtenstein, Monaco and Slovenia.
-The highest mountain is Mont Blanc with 4810 metres.
+The highest mountain is Mont Blanc at 4,810 metres.

-During World War I there was fighing in the Alps on the Italian front in Tirol, the area was otherwise spared destruction.
-A large part of the Alps was within the borders of Austria-Hungary.
+During World War I there was fighting in the Alps on the Italian front in Tyrol; the area was otherwise spared destruction.
+A considerable part of the Alps was within the borders of Austria-Hungary.

 Quote(s) from the novel